chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 * Unit 7 Group discussion and feedback (15 Min.)

 Participants provide feedback on the workflow and reflect on the relevance and clarity of the conceptual modeling process.

-## Welcome

-Good morning, and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at International Semantic Web Conference (ISWC) 2025 in Nara.

-My name is **Canan**, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAM (Galleries, Libraries, Archives, and Museums) institutions and their collections.

-This tutorial follows a **learning-by-doing approach**.
-That means we will not only discuss ontology-based data modeling – we will work with real data and model step by step together.

 ## Abaout the Team and the SODa Project